Mutual of Omaha

-Mutual of Omaha is a Fortune 500 mutual insurance and financial services company based in Omaha, Nebraska.
+Mutual of Omaha Insurance Company is an American Fortune 500 mutual insurance and financial services company based in Omaha, Nebraska.
 Founded in 1909 as Mutual Benefit Health & Accident Association, Mutual of Omaha is a financial organization offering a variety of insurance and financial products for individuals, businesses and groups throughout the United States.

 The company provides a variety of financial services, including Medicare Supplement, life insurance, long-term care coverage and annuities, as well as group coverage including life, disability and 401(k).

 Subsidiaries

 Mutual of Omaha has multiple subsidiaries including:

 United of Omaha Life Insurance Company

 Founded in 1909, this company provides life insurance, pension and annuity products for groups and individuals.

 United World Life Insurance Company

 Through direct marketing and independent agent networks, this company has offered health and accident coverage and specialty life plans since 1983.

 Mutual of Omaha Investor Services, Inc.

 Mutual funds are offered to individuals through the company's agents and Retirement Plans brokers.